garyns/osTicket-extensions/README.md

 ### Ticket Automation

-In the "automation" directory are 2 php scripts for automating ticket creating.
+In the "automation" directory are 2 php scripts for automating ticket creation.

 Creating a ticket from the command line: